jaeoh2/self-driving-car-nd/CarND-Behavioral-Cloning-P3/writeup_template.md

 ---

 ## Dataset
-The dataset collected from Udacity Self-driving simulator.
+The dataset collected from [Udacity Self-driving simulator](https://github.com/udacity/self-driving-car-sim).
 The train data collected from each track A and B courses in 3-laps.
 Each images has 160x320x3 pixels and has 3 different camera viewpoint as center,left and right.
 For my train data has 13,977 examples and it augmented to 258,600 training samples.
 ### Dataset Exploration
 *plt df hist images

 The collected dataset is biased to 0 deg steering angle state.
 I applied data balancing approach to my dataset.

 *plt balanced hist images

 ### Augmentation
+#### Random brightness
+#### Random shadow
+#### Random flip image

 ### Preprocessing
+Cropping and Resizing
+Tested color spaces(YUV, HSV) but RGB was best for my cases.

 ---

 ## Model
+I used Nvidia's End to End self driving CNN models in this projects.
+It has 3 CNN layers and 3 Fully connected hidden layes.
+Activation function used 'elu'.
+Dropout are used in FC layes to prevent overfit.
+The optimizer is adam and the cost function is mean-squared-error.

 ### Architecture
+The model architectures are below:
+ * plt model summary

 ### Training
+Train on xxx,xxx samples, validate on 4,410.
+Batch size is 128, epochs are 5.
+Early stopping callbacks applied.

 ## Results
-gif images...
+ * gif images on Track A
+ * gif images on Track B

+### Notes
+At first, I applied keras generator function to model training.
+But it was extremely slow to train, I changed it to saving datas to memory.
+I think when generator transmit the datas to GPU there was some bottleneck on network speeds because the train data was in NAS.

+In the first approach, I collected the train data in track A only.
+It was not bad in track A but the car ran into the cliff in track B. I tried various data augmentation techniques, It was no differences.
+I collected only 3-laps from track B and the cars start to drive.
+I think it was much better to collect more data than data augmentation.

+Use the analog joy-sticks, at least use mouse steering.

 ## Rubric Points